Understanding the Bible

 The Bible as the Inspired Word of God

 So, what does the Catholic Church tell us about Sacred Scripture?
 The Catholic Church holds Sacred Scripture in high esteem, viewing it as the inspired word of God and an essential guide for faith and moral living.
 The Church teaches that the Bible is divinely inspired, meaning that its authors were guided by the Holy Spirit to convey God's truths without error.
+For readers seeking clarity during study, a small Catholic dictionary or glossary can be very helpful.

 The Role of Tradition and the Magisterium in Interpretation